kgalvao/kgalvao/README.md

 Hi there!
-I'm Karinne Galvão👋!!
+I'm Karinne Galvão👋
 Welcome to my page!

 <!---
 kgalvao/kgalvao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.